March 28-29, 2025

 Low Stimulation/ Chillout Room

-The Library room at CDCC will be available Saturday 12-6 PM for those individuals looking for a quiet and comfortable environment, or want to take a break from the fair.
+The Library room at CDCC will be available March 29 from 12-6 PM for those individuals looking for a quiet and comfortable environment, or want to take a break from the fair.
 Room capacity is 9 people.

 Service Animals